2019 Pittsburgh Riverhounds SC season

-The 2019 Pittsburgh Riverhounds SC season is the club's twentieth season of existence, their second consecutive season in the second tier of American soccer, and their ninth season in the league now named the USL Championship.
+The 2019 Pittsburgh Riverhounds SC season was the club's twentieth season of existence, their second consecutive season in the second tier of American soccer, and their ninth season in the league now named the USL Championship.
 The season covers the period from October 21, 2018 to the beginning of the 2020 USL Championship season.
 Bob Lilley returns for his second season as Riverhounds manager.